AkiRusProd/llm-agent/README.md

 RAG-based LLM using long-term memory through vector database

 ## Description
 This repository enables the large language model to use long-term memory through a vector database (This method is called RAG (Retrieval Augmented Generation) — this is a technique that allows LLM to retrieve facts from an external database).
-The application is built using [mistral-7b-instruct-v0.2.Q4_K_M.gguf](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) and [chromadb](https://github.com/chroma-core/chroma).
+The application is built with [mistral-7b-instruct-v0.2.Q4_K_M.gguf](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) (using [LLAMA_cpp_python](https://github.com/abetlen/llama-cpp-python) binding) and [chromadb](https://github.com/chroma-core/chroma).
+User can ask in natural language to add information to db, find information from db or the Internet using [guidance](https://github.com/guidance-ai/guidance).

 ### Current features:
-- add new memory: type _`remem`_ before your query (add your query to vector db)
+- add new memory: add information (in quotes) in natural language to the database
-- query memory: type _`mem`_ before your query (query most relevant memory from db)
+- query memory: request information from a database in natural language
-- web search: type _`web`_ before your query (search in google)
+- web search (experimental): find information from the Internet in natural language

 ### Diagram:
 ![Diagram](images/llm-agent.png)